A CONVERSATION WITH AN ATHEIST

 Atheist: So, we’re living in a thought universe?

 Sage: Bingo!
 How’s that for non-dual vision!

 Sage: Right.
 “Where does God come from?”
 Let’s see…Because awareness is never born and never dies, awareness is eternal, and because awareness is eternal, so is God.
 Remember, the essence of God is just awareness and because awareness is beginningless and God’s stuff exists within awareness, God is beginningless.
 Since God has no beginning, God is not born.
 God simply is.
-The question doesn’t apply.…But here’s the catch, God isn’t real either.
+The question is moot. …But here’s the catch—God isn’t real either.